 Flevy Management Insights Case Study

 Fortune 500 companies typically bring on global consulting firms, like McKinsey, BCG, Bain, Deloitte, and Accenture, or boutique consulting firms specializing in Ethical Organization to thoroughly analyze their unique business challenges and competitive situations.
-These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, best practices, and other tools developed from past client work.
+These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, templates, and other tools developed from past client work.
 We followed this management consulting approach for this case study.

 Reading time: 8 minutes

-Consider this scenario: A semiconductor firm operating on a global scale has encountered significant scrutiny over its labor practices and supply chain sustainability.
+A global semiconductor manufacturer has faced significant scrutiny over ethical issues in semiconductor manufacturing, including labor practices and supply chain sustainability.

 In light of the semiconductor firm's situation, hypotheses might include that the root causes for their challenges lie in outdated supplier standards, insufficient oversight of labor practices, and a lack of transparent, ethical governance structures.
 These initial hypotheses set the stage for a comprehensive ethical overhaul.